 - Thesis/Analysis Statement – This statement is the objective of the financial analysis and the question which should be answered at the end of the analysis.

-- Valuation Method – This section is the most essential data to be extensively researched which includes the a determined value of a company’s investment.
+- Valuation Method – This section is the most essential data to be extensively researched which includes the determined value of a company’s investment.

 - Results of the Analysis – This section includes the results of the financial analysis derived from the data gathered, which includes financial ratios and graphs.

-- Recommendation and Conclusion – A summary of all the key points of the financial analysis together with the findings and the answer to thesis statement at the start of the analysis.
+- Recommendation and Conclusion – A summary of all the key points of the financial analysis together with the findings and the answer to the thesis statement at the start of the analysis.